What Is A Equivalent Fraction For 1 2

 The foundation of equivalent fractions lies in the basic principles of multiplication and division.
 When we multiply or divide both the numerator and denominator of a fraction by the same number, we are essentially multiplying or dividing the fraction by 1.
 This might sound confusing, but consider that any number divided by itself equals 1 (e.g., 2/2 = 1, 3/3 = 1).
 Multiplying by 1 doesn't change the value of the original number; it only changes its form.

 This concept can be extended to any non-zero number.
 As an example, multiplying 1/3 by 5/5 gives us 5/15, which is also equivalent to 1/3.
-The key is that the multiplying factor must be the same for both the numerator and the denominator to maintain the fraction's original value.
+Also, the key is that the multiplying factor must be the same for both the numerator and the denominator to maintain the fraction's original value.
 This simple rule forms the backbone of understanding and manipulating equivalent fractions.

 The formalization of fractions and equivalent fractions came later with the Greeks and then the Islamic scholars, who refined and expanded upon the existing knowledge.
 The development of symbolic notation for fractions, as we know it today, made it easier to manipulate and understand these numbers.
 Over time, fractions became an integral part of mathematics, used in various fields ranging from engineering to finance.